Peter-N-Wainaina/tic-tac-toe/README.md

 - Implementing a graphical interface for a more user-friendly experience.
 - Enhancing the AI's capabilities to support bigger boards.
 - Adding more customization options for the players.

-  - Allowing players to pass in board params via command line.
   - Allow 2 human players.

 ## Contributions